 The fund manager will review the performance on a regular basis but may decide to rebalance portfolio monthly, quarterly or yearly.

 - It helps us to balance the risk and returns from the stocks as per our investment strategy.

 - It helps us to track and maintain our financial returns and expectations.
 A habit to rebalance will help to achieve the desirous level of return.

-- Rebalancing will mitigate unwanted risk.
+- Rebalancing will mitigate unwanted risks.

 - Frequent rebalancing leads to higher transaction costs.
 In many cases, net income is reduced due to the offset of higher costs.
 Experience and knowledge are required to understand how frequently portfolio needs to be rebalanced and if it’s actually required so that unnecessary transaction costs can be avoided.

 - Rebalancing leads to cutting off the performance leg of stocks.
 The stocks may be removed from the portfolio before they fully come in their bullish stage.

 - Wrong decisions can lead to higher exposure to risk.

 As we have understood, portfolio rebalancing can be done for the smallest of funds to the biggest of them either by individual investors or expert portfolio managers.
 An investor can maintain any number of portfolios with different combinations of stocks and different risks and returns.